This post may contain affiliate links. Please read my affiliate policy for more information.

 I’ve included templates to notify credit card companies and debt collectors, too.

-WHAT BENEFITS ARE THERE FOR WIDOWS?
+WHAT BENEFITS ARE AVAILABLE FOR WIDOWS?

 Social security is a major financial benefit for widows.
 When your spouse dies, you can collect on his social security record provided you and/or your spouse meet a few criteria first.